zd4y/qk/README.md

 yet: `#{lib?}`.
 This is a custom argument, `lib` is the name of the argument and `?` means it is a flag; so if you use `qk rs myproject -- --lib`, the command executed will look like this: `cargo new myproject --lib`.
-The `--` before the custom argument is required for custom arguments that start with `-`.
+The `--` before the custom argument is required for arguments that start with `-`.

 ## Custom arguments